 An Award-Winning Bakery in the 9th

-While you’re in Montmartre feel free to take in the view at Sacré Coeur, then make your way down to the 9th district (on the south side of the hill) where you’ll find popular bakery Arnaud Del Montel on 39 rue des Martyrs (note: they’re not open on Tuesdays).
+Start by visiting Montmartre and take in the view at Sacré Coeur.
+Then make your way down to the 9th district (on the south side of the hill) where you’ll find popular bakery Arnaud Del Montel on 39 rue des Martyrs (note: they’re not open on Tuesdays).
 The bakery won the 2007 prize for the Best Baguette in Paris, but when you visit you’ll likely be more interested in the array of pastries on display.
 I recommend the chocolate dome-looking cake, which is unexpectedly light and has a nice surprise in the center.
 But you really can’t go wrong with anything they have to offer.
 While you’re there you might as well pick up a macron or two.
 This way when anyone asks who has the best macrons in Paris, you’ll be able to make an informed decision.
 (Heads up: there’s more macrons to come).

 While you’re in the area, if you want to take a pit stop from sweets, wander over to Hotel Amour, which is right around the corner for Del Montel.
 I’m not a fan of the food, but it has a great ambiance and is scene-y.
 Be sure to sit in the covered garden.
 Alternatively, while still in the 9th, you can stop by one of my favorite spots, Privé de Dessert, where all the main plates are savory meals that are presented as desserts.
 You’ll find french fries in the form of churros and burgers (with a veggie option) in the form of a Paris Brest.
 It’s a fun and tasty experience.